Subscribe to updates

 UK Shared Prosperity Fund - Programme Update

-An update was provided on the UK Shared Prosperity Fund (UKSPF) programme in Lancashire, covering progress to December 2025 and ongoing activity to mitigate the implications of the fund's end in September 2026.
-The report highlighted that £11.8 million of the £22.4 million allocation for 2025/26 had been spent by the end of December 2025.
-The Authority noted the programme's progress and the ongoing work to assess and mitigate the impact of the fund's cessation, including dialogue with local authorities.
-It was also noted that LCCA leaders intended to raise the issue of the lack of a successor programme with the government.
+An update was provided on the UK Shared Prosperity Fund (UKSPF) in Lancashire, detailing programme progress up to December 2025 and ongoing efforts to mitigate the implications of the fund's conclusion in September 2026.
+The report highlighted that £11.8 million of the £22.4 million allocated for 2025/26 had been spent by December 2025.
+A significant concern was raised regarding the absence of a direct successor programme for the LCCA as a Foundation Strategic Authority, which could impact local business support and employment/skills provision.
+Leaders intend to raise this issue with the Minister for Devolution, Faith and Communities.

 Members' Allowance Scheme 2026/27

-The Authority approved the Members' Allowance Scheme for 2026/27.
-The scheme has been updated to include an annual allowance of £2,000 for the independent chairs of the Scrutiny and Audit committees.
-The Authority also authorised the Monitoring Officer to make any necessary further amendments to the scheme for 2026/27, including those related to the Local Government Pension Scheme eligibility for elected members.
+The LCCA approved the Members' Allowance Scheme for 2026/27.
+The scheme remains largely unchanged but includes an update to reflect the introduction of a £2,000 annual allowance for the independent chairs of both the Scrutiny and Audit committees.
+The Monitoring Officer was authorised to make any necessary further amendments to the scheme for 2026/27, including those related to the potential opt-in of elected members to the Local Government Pension Scheme.

 Pay Policy Statement 2026/27 & Other Employment Matters

-The Authority agreed to the proposed Pay Policy Statement for 2026/27, which outlines the LCCA's approach to the remuneration of its employees.
-It also agreed to the continued appointment of the three Statutory Officers – Head of Paid Service, Monitoring Officer, and Section 73 Officer – through secondment agreements with the constituent councils.
-An update was provided on the recruitment for the Director of Transport post, with interviews scheduled.
+The Authority approved its proposed Pay Policy Statement for 2026/27, which outlines its approach to the remuneration of Chief Officers.
+The statement reaffirms the continuation of secondment arrangements for the three statutory officers – Head of Paid Service, Section 73 Officer, and Monitoring Officer – from the three Constituent Councils for 2026/27.
+An update was also provided on the recruitment for the LCCA Director of Transport post, with a successful candidate having verbally accepted the position.

 Report of the Lancashire Combined County Authority Committees

-The Authority received updates from its Audit and Governance Committee and its Overview and Scrutiny Committee.
-The Audit and Governance Committee noted reports on key updates, the financial assurance framework, internal audit progress, counter financial crime policies, the corporate risk register, and its work programme.
-The Overview and Scrutiny Committee received updates on the Chief Operating Officer's report, the 'Get Lancashire Working' programme, the budget, and its work programme.
+The Authority received updates from its Audit and Governance Committee and Overview and Scrutiny Committee.
+The Audit and Governance Committee noted reports on key updates, the financial assurance framework, internal audit progress, counter financial crime policies, the corporate risk register, and the audit plan for 2026/27.
+The Overview and Scrutiny Committee received updates on the Chief Operating Officer's activities, the 'Get Lancashire Working' programme, and the LCCA Budget for 2026/27.
+Both committees discussed the implications of Local Government Reorganisation and the need for improved alignment between scrutiny functions and advisory boards.

 Business Board Update